-II.
+IV.
 Benefits Payable

-A. Sick Leave - Upon election to participate in DROP, and following completion of one full fiscal year in DROP, sick leave benefits shall be paid in accordance with 6.912 (V) according to the following schedule:
+A. Sick Leave - Upon election to participate in DROP, and following completion of one full fiscal year in DROP, sick leave benefits shall be paid in accordance with Policy 6.912 (V) according to the following schedule:

-On a calculation date commencing on June 30th following the completion of a full fiscal year in the DROP program, and on each June 30th annually thereafter, a payment will be made to the employee's 401A / 403B plan in an amount representing a percentage of the sick leave balance calculated as follows:
+On a calculation date commencing on June 30th following the completion of a full fiscal year in the DROP program, and on each June 30th annually thereafter, a payment shall be made to the employee's 401A / 403B plan in an amount representing a percentage of the sick leave balance calculated as follows:

-- i.
-If there is 1-12 months then remaining from the calculation date to the Deferred Termination Date the payment will be made as 50% of the value of the accumulated sick leave. - ii.
-If there is 13-24 months then remaining from the calculation date to the Deferred Termination Date the payment will be made as 33.33% of the value of the accumulated sick leave. - iii.
-If there is 25-36 months then remaining from the calculation date to the Deferred Termination Date the payment will be made as 25% of the value of the accumulated sick leave.
+- If there is 1-12 months then remaining from the calculation date to the Deferred Termination Date the payment shall be made as 50% of the value of the accumulated sick leave. - ii.
+If there is 13-24 months then remaining from the calculation date to the Deferred Termination Date the payment shall be made as 33.33% of the value of the accumulated sick leave. - iii.
+If there is 25-36 months then remaining from the calculation date to the Deferred Termination Date the payment shall be made as 25% of the value of the accumulated sick leave. - iv.
+If there is 37-48 months then remaining from the calculation date to the Deferred Termination Date the payment shall be made as 20% of the value of the accumulated sick leave. - 1.
+Sick leave shall be earned during DROP as prescribed by Florida Statutes.
+Accumulated sick leave earned during DROP participation shall be paid to the employee at the end of their DROP participation or as prescribed in any Board approved alternative retirement plan. - It is in the intent of this policy that an individual entering DROP shall be allowed to use sick leave which was accrued prior to their retirement and entrance into DROP, in accordance with Policy 6.915. - B. Annual Leave Employees electing to participate in DROP shall be entitled to terminal pay for accrued annual leave as required by state law, Board policy, and/or union contract.
+Upon election to participate in DROP, and the employee's election to receive a lump-sum payment of accrued annual leave, payment shall be made prior to the effective beginning date of DROP into the tax deferral plan adopted by the School Board, and shall then be paid to the employee in accordance with the terms of such plan. - Annual leave earned prior to entering DROP which exceeds the maximum lump sum payment allowed by Board policy may be used during DROP: however, the employee shall not be entitled to compensation at the end of DROP for any unused portion of the accumulated leave.

-- iv.
-If there is 37-48 months then remaining from the calculation date to the Deferred Termination Date the payment will be made as 20% of the value of the accumulated sick leave. - 1.
-Sick leave will be earned during DROP as prescribed by Florida Statutes.
-Accumulated sick leave earned during DROP participation will be paid to the employee at the end of their DROP participation or as prescribed in any Board approved alternative retirement plan. - 2.
-It is in the intent of this policy that an individual entering DROP will be allowed to use sick leave which was accrued prior to their retirement and entrance into DROP, in accordance with 6.915. - B. Annual Leave Employees electing to participate in DROP shall be entitled to terminal pay for accrued annual leave as required by state law, Board policy, and/or union contract.
-Upon election to participate in DROP, and the employee's election to receive a lump-sum payment of accrued annual leave, payment shall be made in the last paycheck prior to the effective beginning date of DROP. - Annual leave earned prior to entering DROP which exceeds the maximum lump sum payment allowed by Board policy may be used during DROP: however, the employee shall not be entitled to compensation at the end of DROP for any unused portion of the accumulated leave. - Employees will earn annual leave during the DROP period as prescribed by Florida Statute, Board policy and/or union contract.
-Annual leave accumulated during DROP participation will not be paid to the employee at the end of DROP participation, except to the extent the employee has earned additional annual leave which combined with the original payment does not exceed the maximum lump-sum payment allowed by Board policy.
+2. Employees shall earn annual leave during the DROP period as prescribed by Florida Statute, Board policy and/or union contract.
+Annual leave accumulated during DROP participation shall not be paid to the employee at the end of DROP participation, except to the extent the employee has earned additional annual leave which combined with the original payment does not exceed the maximum lump-sum payment allowed by Board policy.